sigma67/ytmusicapi/README.rst

     :target: https://github.com/sigma67/ytmusicapi/commits

-A work-in-progress API that emulates web requests from the YouTube Music web client.
+ytmusicapi is a Python 3 library to send requests to the YouTube Music API.

-Currently you need to extract your authentication data from your web browser and provide it through a file for it to work.
+It emulates YouTube Music web client requests using the user's cookie data for authentication.

 .. features